 Entrepreneurial past and parallel lives

 I created Paris-Sharing.com in 2010, roughly at the same as Airbnb and with the same idea, only with a focus on Paris.
 Several years later, the city of Paris banned the short-term rental of secondary homes, which was our primary market.
-The 2020 pandemic took care of the rest, also marked the end of the road for an urban co-living project I had intended as the Paris-Sharing phoenix project.
+The 2020 pandemic took care of the rest.

 Photo courtesy of Adine Sagalyn